netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 # Applicability

-   While the immutable flag applies to all configuration nodes, its value true can only be used for system configuration.
+   While the immutable flag applies to all configuration nodes, its value MUST NOT be set to true for configuration data that is not system configuration.

    The immutable flag is only visible in read-only datastores (i.e., \<system\>
    {{?I-D.ietf-netmod-system-config}}, \<intended\>, and \<operational\>)